Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 - He tacked on four receptions for 28 yards in the passing game.

-- During his last three games, Mixon has 94 yards on 29 carries (31.3 ypg), with zero touchdowns.
+- Mixon has totaled 94 rushing yards on 29 carries (31.3 yards per game) with zero touchdowns during his last three games.

 Mixon's Cincinnati Teammates